PPattanapong/STM32_Switch_to_LED/README.md

 # STM32_Switch_to_LED
-STM32F411 Swich on board to LED External
+STM32F411 Switch on board to LED External push the switch and LED Hight